86 (term): Usage

-The term eighty-six is used in restaurants and bars, according to most American slang dictionaries.
+Eighty-six is used in restaurants and bars, according to most American slang dictionaries.
 It is often used in food and drink services to indicate that an item is no longer available or that a customer should be ejected.
-Beyond this context, it is generally used with the meaning to "get rid of" someone or something.
+Beyond this context, it generally means to get rid of someone or something.

 The Merriam-Webster dictionary defines the term as to "refuse to serve (a customer)", or to "get rid of" or "throw out" someone or something.
 The Oxford English Dictionary (OED) says it may be used as a noun or verb.
 As a noun, "In restaurants and bars, an expression indicating that the supply of an item is exhausted, or that a customer is not to be served; also, a customer to be refused service.
 Also transferred."
 As a transitive verb derived from the noun, it means "to eject or debar (a person) from premises; to reject or abandon".
 The OED gives examples of usage from 1933 to 1981; for example, in the 1972 film The Candidate, a media adviser says to Robert Redford's character, "OK, now, for starters, we got to cut your hair and eighty-six the sideburns".

-According to Cassell's Dictionary of Slang, "to 86" also means "to kill, to murder; to execute judicially".
-Other slang dictionaries also contain this definition.
-The website Snopes posits that the most likely derivation of the term is from the slang "nix," which "carries a clear meaning of 'say no to, turn down, forbid,' which is the primary meaning ascribed to 86".
+According to Cassell's Dictionary of Slang, "to 86" can alternatively mean "to kill, to murder; to execute judicially".
+Other slang dictionaries, starting in 1971, also contain this definition.